Joe Adams (quarterback)

-Joe "747" Adams (born April 5, 1958) is an American former football quarterback.
-He played college football at Tennessee State University, where he set the NCAA record for career touchdown passes and was a Black college national champion.
+Joe "747" Adams (born April 5, 1958) is an American former football player.
+A quarterback, he played college football at Tennessee State University, where he set the National Collegiate Athletic Association (NCAA) record for career touchdown passes and was a Black college national champion.
 He was selected by the San Francisco 49ers of the National Football League (NFL) in the 12th round of the 1981 NFL draft, but never signed with them.
 Adams then played in the Canadian Football League (CFL) from 1982 to 1984 with the Saskatchewan Roughriders, Toronto Argonauts, and Ottawa Rough Riders.
 He threw for over 3,000 yards as the Roughriders' starting quarterback in 1982 but was released in 1983 after a poor start to the season.
 He spent the rest of the 1983 season with the Toronto Argonauts, winning the 71st Grey Cup as the third-string quarterback.
 Adams finished his CFL career with the Ottawa Rough Riders in 1984.
 He was inducted into the Black College Football Hall of Fame in 2024.
 Adams was nicknamed "747", in reference to the Boeing 747 aircraft, due to his "rocket" strong arm.